jiashengc/jiashengc/README.md

 Hello there,  I’m Jia Sheng (迦胜)

 ## I am
-* A Data Scientist at [Woodside Energy](https://woodside.com), based in Perth, Australia.
+* A Data Scientist based in Perth, Australia.

 ## My interests are in
 * Full-Stack Web Development